 Samsung had done a really nice job of late creating thin ultra zoom cameras that give you a variety of great features.
 The latest model, the WB250F, is another strong camera along this line.

-The WB250F includes an 18X optical zoom lens, a 14MP CMOS image sensor, full 1080p HD video recording, built-in Wi-Fi connectivity, and a 3.0-inch touch-screen LCD.
+The WB250F, which made my 2013 best camera list, includes an 18X optical zoom lens, a 14MP CMOS image sensor, full 1080p HD video recording, built-in Wi-Fi connectivity, and a 3.0-inch touch-screen LCD.
 You also can download a Remote Viewfinder app to allow your smartphone as a camera display.

 Look for the WB250F to be available in black, white, red, or gun metal gray.